 Sometimes an officer will cite you with VC 14601.1 when you simply don’t have your license on you.
-The proper code section for driving without your license in possession is VC 12951.
+However, the proper code section for driving without your license in possession is VC 12951.

 In other cases, you may be cited with VC 14601.1 when your license has expired, but when your privileges have not been suspended.
 The correct code section to be cited with in this situation is VC 12500 (driving with an invalid license).

 The hardest element for the prosecutor to prove on a driving with a suspended license charge is the knowledge requirement.
-Often officers will try to be sneaky and casually ask you when they pull you over, “Did you know your license was suspended?”
+Often law enforcement will try to be sneaky and casually ask you when they pull you over, “Did you know your license was suspended?”

 If you tell them “Yes, I was aware,” then they will make note of that on the citation and the prosecutor will use your own statement against you to establish your knowledge of the suspension.